influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 - Shard data backup: `20060102T150405Z.<shard_id>.tar.gz`
 - Manifest: `20060102T150405Z.manifest`

-Backups can be full (using the `-full` flag) or incremental (by default).
-Incremental backups create a copy of the metastore and shard data that have changed since the last incremental backup.
-If there are no existing incremental backups, the system automatically performs a complete backup.

-Restoring a `-full` backup and restoring an incremental backup require different syntax.
-To prevent issues with [restore](#restore-utility), keep `-full` backups and incremental backups in separate directories.

-To perform a full restore of metastore, including users, credentials, and permissions, you must do a full backup of databases (using the `-full` option), and then perform a full restore.
-You cannot backup only the metastore contents.
-The message `Backing up meta data...
-Done.` indicates that your meta data (including users, credentials, and permissions) has been successfully backed up.

->**Note:** The backup utility copies all data through the meta node that is used to execute the backup.
+>**Note:** The backup utility copies all data through the meta node used to execute the backup.
 As a result, performance of a backup and restore is typically limited by the network IO of the meta node.
 Increasing the resources available to this meta node (such as resizing the EC2 instance) can significantly improve backup and restore performance.

+#### Full versus incremental backup

+Backups can be full (using the `-full` flag) or incremental (by default):

+- Full backups include a copy of the metastore (users, credentials, and permissions) and shard data.
+- Incremental backups include a copy of the metastore and shard data that have changed since the last incremental backup.
+If there are no existing incremental backups, the system automatically performs a full backup.
+- Keep full backups and incremental backups in separate directories.

 #### Syntax